-1.8.2 Writing out arbitrary files
+1.7.2 Writing out arbitrary files

-1.8.3 Adding a yum repository
+1.7.3 Adding a yum repository

 '''

 #cloud-config

 vim: syntax=yaml

 Add yum repository configuration to the system

-The following example adds the file /etc/yum.repos.d/epel_testing.repo which can then subsequently be used by yum for later operations.
+The following example adds the file /etc/yum.repos.d/epel_testing.repo

+which can then subsequently be used by yum for later operations.

+yum_repos:

 The name of the repository

 epel-testing:

+10

 Any repository configuration options

 See: man yum.conf

+12

-# This one is required!
+This one is required!

-'''

-'''
+14

 baseurl: http://download.fedoraproject.org/pub/epel/testing/5/$basearch

-enabled: false
+16

 failovermethod: priority

 gpgcheck: true

+18

 gpgkey: file:///etc/pki/rpm-gpg/RPM-GPG-KEY-EPEL

+19

 name: Extra Packages for Enterprise Linux 5 - Testing

 '''

-1.8.4 Configure an instances trusted CA certificates
+1.7.4 Configure an instances trusted CA certificates

 '''

 #cloud-config

+2

 This is an example file to configure an instance's trusted CA certificates

 system-wide for SSL/TLS trust establishment when the instance boots for the

 first time.

 Make sure that this file is valid yaml before starting instances.

 It should be passed as user-data when starting the instance.

 ca_certs:

 10

 If present and set to True, the 'remove_defaults' parameter will remove

 11

 all the default trusted CA certificates that are normally shipped with

 12

-Ubuntu.

 This is mainly for paranoid admins - most users will not need this

-14

 functionality.

-remove_defaults: true
+remove defaults: true

 16

 If present, the 'trusted' parameter should contain a certificate (or list

 18

 of certificates) to add to the system as trusted CA certificates.

 Pay close attention to the YAML multiline list syntax.
 The example shown

 20

 here is for a list of multiline certificates.

 trusted:

 22

-23

 - |

 ----BEGIN CERTIFICATE----

 24

 YOUR-ORGS-TRUSTED-CA-CERT-HERE

-25

 ----END CERTIFICATE----

-26

-- |

-27

-----BEGIN CERTIFICATE----

-28

-YOUR-ORGS-TRUSTED-CA-CERT-HERE

-29

-----END CERTIFICATE----

 '''

+'''

+27 - |

+28 ----BEGIN CERTIFICATE----

+29 YOUR-ORGS-TRUSTED-CA-CERT-HERE

+30 ----END CERTIFICATE----

+'''

-1.8.5 Install and run chef recipes
+1.7.5 Install and run chef recipes